eclipsesource/tabris-decorators/README.md

 ```

 The injectable class (`Foo2`) may also have injection dependencies itself.
 For every injection a new instance will be created.
 If you want to share a single instance for all injections, use `@shared`.
-If you want to inject an instance of another (compatible) class other than the one requested by the injection, use `injector.addHandler` instead.

 ### @shared